ricardobg/DigitalPedalBoard/README.md

   Some of them are included in WinPython installation, you can see that by opening the "WinPython Control Panel" program.

 3. If you'll use Arduino, install the [Arduino Software](http://arduino.cc/en/Main/Software "Arduino Software").
-If you are goint to use other microcontroller, install the required software.
+If you are going to use other microcontroller, install the required software.

 Now you have everything you need to get started.